The house on the left in this photograph became number 1 Rock Street when house numbering was introduced in the 1950s.

 Joseph and Elizabeth Pym – the 1871 census shows the house was occupied by Joseph, a labourer aged 50 and his wife, Elizabeth aged 47 from Chepstow.
 Elizabeth is shown as being deaf.

 This Joseph was the son of Joseph and Hester who had lived here previously (see above).
-In 1853 Joseph married Elizabeth Ellis in the Bristol area.
+In June 1853 Joseph married Elizabeth Ellis at St Matthias on the Weir Church, Bristol.
 Elizabeth was the daughter of Luke Mitchell and had been born about 1823 in Poole in Monmouthshire.
 She had married an Irishman, William Small Ellis, at Hewelsfield in 1843.
 They moved to Thornbury where their son, Charles Small Ellis, was born in 1844.
 In the 1851 they were living in Crossways Lane and William was working as a journeyman nailer.
 William died aged 33 and was buried on 4th December 1851.

 The 1859, 1862 and 1867 rate books show Joseph Pymm was living in a house situated in the field behind Thornbury House in Castle Street.
 In the 1861 census Elizabeth Pym is shown as a gardener’s wife living with her son, Charles Ellis, an apprentice tinman.
 They are listed as living at the end of the High Street, but we suspect that the enumerator had tagged their entry in at the end of his route.
 A sales advert dated 1868 shows that they were then living in the same property, a small labourer’s cottage off Castle Street (on Tithe plot 346) which we believe to be the same property that Joseph was occupying in 1859.
 We had difficulty in tracing Joseph, until Chris Maddocks kindly advised us that Joseph was listed as a gardener at 11 Castle Street where he was working for Thomas Gwynn.
 In 1866 Charles Ellis married Isabella Allen in Oldbury and they had a son, William Charles Ellis.